studiorack/studiorack-template-steinberg/README.md

 ## Build (manual)

-Depending on the the operating system you are on/building for, swap the generator string in the build commands:
+Depending on the operating system you are on/building for, swap the generator string in the build commands:

 * Linux: "Unix Makefiles"
 * MacOS: "Xcode"